Suvendu combats former mentor Mamata for political survival in Nandigram | Politics

 Adhikari said ''I have faced many tough challenges in life.
 I will succeed I am never afraid of anyone or of speaking the truth''.

-Claiming that he had fought the `battle for Nandigram' ''all alone facing attacks and threats to my life'' the BJP leader alleged ''those who are now claiming the legacy of the historic Nandigram movement did nothing except derive political benefits from it.'' ''I am fighting for Nandigram, for the people of Bengal,'' said the 50-year-old Adhikari in an interview to PTI.
+Claiming that he had fought the `battle for Nandigram' ''all alone facing attacks and threats to my life'' the BJP leader alleged ''those who are now claiming the legacy of the historic Nandigram movement did nothing except derive political benefits from it.'' ''I am fighting for Nandigram, for the people of Bengal,'' the 50-year-old Adhikari told PTI.

 To tailor himself to his party's beliefs and for a future role in its hierarchy, Adhikari has worked to change his image from an inclusive leader of the land acquisition movement to being a mascot of the Hindutva brigade, claiming that if TMC wins it could turn Nandigram into a ''mini Pakistan''.